YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

-A beard transplant can sometimes cover small acne scars or patchy beard areas, but only when the skin is stable, the scar is flat enough, and the patient accepts a conservative result.
-If the area is raised, painful, actively inflamed, prone to keloid scarring, or very visible when clean shaven, I do not treat it like a quick cosmetic correction.
-The face is unforgiving.
+A beard transplant may sometimes soften small acne scars or patchy beard areas, but only when the skin is stable, the scar is flat enough, and the goal is conservative camouflage.
+If the area is raised, painful, actively inflamed, prone to keloid scarring, or very obvious when the beard is shaved clean, I do not treat it like a quick cosmetic correction.
+The face gives very little room for error.
 A few badly angled grafts can be more noticeable than the original patch.

 For a small jawline or cheek gap, placing hair there is only one part of the decision.
-I judge whether the grafts will grow in the right direction, blend with the surrounding beard, and still look natural when the beard is trimmed short.
-That is where surgical judgment matters more than the number of grafts.
+I need to know whether the grafts can grow in the right direction, blend with the surrounding beard, and still look natural when the beard is trimmed short.
+The important decision is not how many grafts can fit into the scar.
+It is whether the face will look better after they grow.

 A beard transplant is most reasonable when the patch is small, stable, emotionally bothersome, and surrounded by enough natural beard hair to blend the new grafts.
-A patient who already grows a strong beard but has one or two empty areas from old acne scarring may be a different case from a patient asking for a full new beard pattern.
+Someone who already grows a strong beard but has one or two empty areas from old acne scarring is a different case from someone asking for a full new beard pattern.

 When I examine this type of case, I first separate two situations.
 One is a true scarred gap where hair no longer grows because the follicles were damaged.
 The other is normal genetic patchiness where the beard is simply sparse in that zone.
 Both may be treated with a beard transplant, but the plan is different because scarred skin does not behave like untouched beard skin.

 A small scarred patch may need only a modest number of grafts.
 That sounds easier, but it can actually be more demanding because every hair is visible.
-On the cheek and jawline, a wrong angle, too much density, or a pluggy pattern can draw attention each time the face turns into the light.
+On the cheek, jawline, or upper lip, a wrong angle, too much density, or a pluggy pattern can draw attention each time the face turns into the light.

-The case is stronger when the patient is not chasing a perfect beard.
+The case is stronger when you are not chasing a perfect beard.
 The best reason to operate is to soften a clear gap so it blends better with the rest of the beard.
-The least convincing reason is to turn normal beard variation into a perfectly drawn beard line.
+The weakest reason is to turn normal beard variation into a perfectly drawn beard line.

 If the skin still has active acne, painful bumps, drainage, repeated folliculitis, or new inflamed lesions, surgery should wait.
 Placing grafts into an irritated area adds new trauma to skin that is already reacting.